-These additional documents must be attached to your online application which may require scanning: COMPLETED APPLICATION SUPPLEMENT, COPY OF CURRENT CDL, COPY OF DOT MEDICAL CERTIFICATION.
+These additional documents must be attached to your on-line application which may require that you scan them: LETTER OF INTEREST, and COLLEGE TRANSCRIPTS (UNOFFICIAL ACCEPTABLE).

 Complete job description available upon request to the Department of Human Resources

 Requires a Bachelor’s degree.
 Degrees best suited for this position include criminology, sociology, psychology, and social work.
 Requires two years of experience working in the criminal justice system or providing victim and witness assistance.

 Must pass an extensive criminal history background investigation.